 What should you start thinking about with your new build?

-The reason trends in tile are so important to grasp is that they move fast.
+The reason trends in tile are so important to grasp is that tile trends move fast.
 And tile is not something that is easy to change.
 We call it a FIXED ELEMENT for a reason.
 You can’t pick it up and toss it in the bin.
 It’s expensive to rip out and replace.

 So this is why it always amazes me that people always seem to want to get really creative about tile.
 The latest tile trend will hold you in a love locked gaze and make you do foolish things.